KotR9001/python-api-challenge/README.md

 ![image](https://github.com/KotR9001/python-api-challenge/assets/57807780/8d9ba097-0b42-4575-aaf0-d8c411028a2a)<br />
 <br />
 <br />
-The following conclusions were made.<br />
+Made the following conclusions.<br />

 -------------------------------------------------------------------------------------------------------------------
 1. The latitude is only a good predictor of temperature.
 It is not a good predictor of humidity, cloudiness, or wind speed.